What is counseling & therapy?

 How often should I go to counseling sessions?

 Most come to counseling once or twice a week depending on what is needed at the time.
-Clients in crisis can greatly benefit from coming in two times per week then go weekly once things feel more stable.
-Some clients will opt for 50 minute sessions while others find 80 minutes enough time to dive more deeply.
+Clients experiencing crisis greatly benefit from coming in two times per week then going weekly, once things feel more stable.
+Some clients will opt for 50-minute sessions while others find 80 minutes is a better fit.
+I also hold 110 minutes for sensory immersion experiences to help recover from complex PTSD.

 Why do you want to work with Highly Sensitive People?